Maanasa24/CODSOFT/README.md

     if length < 1:
         raise ValueError("Password length must be at least 1")

-    # Define the character set for the password
     characters = string.ascii_letters + string.digits + string.punctuation

-    # Generate a random password
     password = ''.join(random.choice(characters) for _ in range(length))
     return password

 def main():
     try:
-        # Prompt user for password length

         length = int(input("Enter the desired length of the password: "))

-        # Generate and display the password
         password = generate_password(length)
         print(f"Generated Password: {password}")
     except ValueError: